 The distance is handy to help you gauge how far you’ve run and allows for ad-hoc navigation during the run.
 For instance, if I need to add some mileage to a run, I can run out for half the extra distance on the GPS and just return.

 The mid-range units will have heart rate, another key training tool, and can track 10 and 1’s.
 They can also be programmed for specific interval training, based on distance, time or both.
-The better units will allow you upload your workouts to the web for automatic logging, more detailed analysis and sharing on social media.
+The better units will allow you upload your workouts to the cloud (Strava, Garmin Connect, etc.) for automatic logging, more detailed analysis and sharing on social media.

 Other often-used features are auto-lap, which will automatically trigger a new lap at a fixed distance interval, or when you return to a specific position.
 The former is good for segmenting your road runs into even 1 km or 1 mile chunks.
 The latter is convenient for outdoor track work, so you don’t have to push the lap button on every lap.
 Another feature is auto-stop, which will stop the recording if you stop moving.
 It’s handy if you want to measure moving time only, but be careful, since it will auto-stop if you lose the GPS signal.

-The most advanced units use a combination of GPS and accelerometers to measure things like vertical oscillation, cadence, ground contact time and VO2 max.
+The most advanced units use a combination of GPS and accelerometers to measure things like vertical oscillation, cadence, ground contact time, left-right balance and VO2 max.
 You’ll also find things like wireless connectivity and multi-sport features like swim tracking.